What are the best states to start a Single-Member LLC?

 One of the biggest benefits of setting up an LLC is to avoid personal liability from lawsuits or unfortunate debts of the business.
 Since the owners and managers will have personal asset protection.

-Some states are known as “anonymous LLC states”, which reflects in the fact that the Limited Liability Company can be formed without providing the identity of the owners, members, or managers on public state filings (including Delaware, Nevada, and Wyoming).
+Some states are known as “anonymous LLC states,” which reflects that the limited liability company can be formed without providing the identity of the owners, members, or managers on public state filings (including Delaware, Nevada, and Wyoming).

-“Taxes are paid where money is made” is true in most cases but there are exceptions.
-Some states have much more favorable tax laws than others, but it’s important to note that you are not going to gain these benefits if you conduct business in other states.
+“Taxes are paid where money is made” is true in most cases, but exceptions exist.
+Some states have much more favorable tax laws than others, but it’s important to note that you will not gain these benefits if you conduct business in other states.

-One unique thing to note in regard to Single-Member LLC is that it’s the most common type of disregarded entity.
-Meaning that The Internal Revenue Service (IRS) can ignore it for business tax purposes and instead collect taxes through the LLC owner’s personal income taxes filing.
+One unique thing to note regarding Single-Member LLCs is that it’s the most commonly disregarded entity.
+The Internal Revenue Service (IRS) can ignore it for business tax purposes and instead collect taxes through the LLC owner’s personal income taxes filing.

 Primary taxes that you will need to pay (as a business owner) is federal income taxes and self-employment taxes.